 Common Types of Low Slope Roofs

 For you to better maintain your roof, you should know exactly which material it’s made of.
 Popular flat roof types are:

-- Built Up Roof.
+- Built-Up Roof.
 Also known as tar and gravel roof.
-They’re made of 2 to 4 layers of asphalt tar and often covered with gravel.
+They’re made of 2 to 4 layers of asphalt tar and are often covered with gravel.